 - that the current registration is unfair.

-If you have any further questions or queries, please do not hesitate to email these to us at firstname.lastname@example.org
+If you have any further questions, please do not hesitate to email these to us at firstname.lastname@example.org